graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

     COPY . .
     CMD ["node", "index.js"]
     ```
+8. Commit and push these changes to the `subgraph-blogs` repository.

 **Task 1.2: Create `subgraph-authors`**

-1. Create the Spoke from the template: `cp -r template-subgraph/ subgraph-authors/`
+1. Follow the same Git-based procedure as in Task 1.1 to create and clone a new `subgraph-authors` repository from the template.
 2. Create the Yoga server, schema, `package.json`, `compose.yaml`, and `Dockerfile` similar to `subgraph-blogs`, but for Authors.
     *   **Schema:** `type Author @key(fields: "id") { id: ID!, name: String! }`
     *   **Data:** `[{ id: '101', name: 'Alice' }, { id: '102', name: 'Bob' }]`
     *   **Port:** Use port `4002`.
+3. Commit and push the changes to the `subgraph-authors` repository.

 **Task 1.3: Create `federated-graph-core`**